 Madness cross the pond for two weeks of live shows and television appearances, brandishing a new album and single.
 This is their first appearance playing totally live without Mike and things do feel ‘different’.
 Paul Carrack (ex-Roxy Music and Squeeze) is filling Mike’s mighty boots and the line up for this performance is boosted by Dick Cuthell on cornet and three female backing vocalists.
 The show takes place in a darkened live concert setting and their short set opens with ‘The Sun & the Rain’ which is just about to be released in the States as a single.
 They’ve brought the tempo on it up a notch and they do something similar with ‘Our House’, which all works well live.

-This show is also set up like a live concert and Madness deliver more of the same as last time out.
-This time the venue is the Hollywood Palace Night Club which fortunately has some better lighting in situ.
+Madness play three nights at the Hollywood Palace Night Club which fortunately has some better lighting in situ than last time out.
+This must’ve been recorded on the second or third night (28th or 29th) with what looks like a somewhat ‘invited’ TV audience as poser and model types throng the dancefloor.
 Judging by Suggs’ and Carl’s suits, there must’ve been an attempt to push mandarin collars into fashion in 1984-land and Carl will be seen cropping up in that same suit on future television appearances.
-This programme wouldn’t be broadcast until the 24th March, the date ‘The Sun and the Rain’ would become a Top 72 smash in the Billboard Charts.
+This programme came with a ‘parental guidance’ tag, giving the cameraman licence to get down and film some legs on the dancefloor.
+This wouldn’t be broadcast until the 24th March, the date ‘The Sun and the Rain’ would become a Top 72 smash in the Billboard Charts.

 03/03/84 The Sun & the Rain/Interview/Keep Moving (New American Bandstand)